LaurenC2022/portfolio/README.md

 My goals are centered around developing a strong foundation in web development, programming, and DevOps.
 I aim to build a professional online presence by creating a personal portfolio project and establishing a consistent blogging routine to showcase my skills and knowledge.
 Additionally, I plan to develop a comprehensive ecommerce project using NopCommerce, learn about RESTful APIs and microservices architecture, and build a Command-Line Interface (CLI) application using Java.
 I also intend to explore web scraping using Python and automate tasks using Azure DevOps, Key Vault, and Logic Apps.
 By achieving these goals, I aim to enhance my technical skills, improve my online presence, and increase my employability in the tech industry.

+- ### Areas of Growth: October 28, 2024 - November 3, 2024

+    - Planned work week

-- ### Areas of Growth: October 20, 2024 - October 27, 2024
+- ### Areas of Growth: October 21, 2024 - October 27, 2024

-    - Work
+    - Found Open Source Projects to become involved in: Recipe Sage
+    - Collected job application tool: JobScan

-        -
+    - Applied to 2 jobs

-    - After work Professional Development:

-        - Community Involvement:

-        - Fundamental Computer Science Knowledge:

-        - Research and industry advancement studies in AI, machine learning and cloud computing:

-        - software development methodologies (e.g. agile development, scrum, programming best practices):

-        - Language/tool specific skills (e.g. idiomatic programming, pythonic programming practice, etc.):
+    - Selected Freelancing Websites to use: Freelancer, Upwork

 - ### Areas of Growth: October 13, 2024 - October 20, 2024